 The council has adopted recommendations on data protection and research data (German only).
 The background is the reform of data protection law in the European Union and the associated hope of actually being able to exploit the great potential of data-intensive science.
 The recommendations of the RfII also apply the EU Act to Adapt Data Protection Law to Regulation and to Emplement Directive.

-Announcement of the Federal Ministry of Education and Research (BMBF) of May 29, 2018: Richtlinie zur Förderung von Forschungsvorhaben zur Entwicklung und Erprobung von Kurationskriterien und Qualitätsstandards von Forschungsdaten im Zuge des digitalen Wandels im deutschen Wissenschaftssystem (in German only).
+Announcement of the Federal Ministry of Education and Research (BMBF) of May 29, 2018: Richtlinie zur Förderung von Forschungsvorhaben zur Entwicklung und Erprobung von Kurationskriterien und Qualitätsstandards von Forschungsdaten im Zuge des digitalen Wandels im deutschen Wissenschaftssystem (German only).

 BAnz AT 13.06.2018 B3